-- Wax Works is a first-person point and click adventure game that's almost identical to the Elvira games (which also deserve a place here).
+Wax Works is a first-person point and click adventure game that's almost identical to the Elvira games (which also deserve a place here).
 You travel back in time to different levels such as an Egyptian pyramid, Jack the Ripper-era London, a zombie-filled graveyard, and perhaps the worst, a mineshaft filled with plant mutants.
 What makes the game so scary?
-The death scenes, which are sterling examples of The Many Deaths of You and Have a Nice Death.
-It's strongly advised that you don't watch this video while you're eating.
+The death scenes, which are all stellar examples of The Many Deaths of You and Have a Nice Death.
+It's strongly advised that you don't watch the video while you're eating.

 - Just look at one of the zombie deaths, which sees you disemboweled Romero-style, or the "tongue mutant" death in the mines, which covers your face with disgusting boils.
 Or the vampire, who probably Eats Babies for breakfast.